yogurt-foundation/yogurt-css-documentation/src/filter-invert.md

 ## Filter Invert

-Utility for sets filter invert effect to an element.
+Utilities for sets filter inverts effect to an element.

 ### Class